Teen Travel Network

 Cameras & Wearable Devices

 During the program, students on the program are expected to write a short blog with photos.
 We typically receive 2-3 blog posts per week from international program staff, though the frequency of program blog updates depends on location, access to the internet, excursions away from the Home Base, and other factors.
-All programs also send an update on the arrival of students in-country with a photo of the student group.
-The objective of making these blogs available to families is to give family members back home brief insights into their student’s experience on-program, and is not meant to be a catch-all for every activity that happens on-program.
+All programs also send an update on the arrival of travelers in-country with a photo of the group.
+The objective of making these blogs available to families is to give family members back home brief insights into their traveler’s experience on-program, and is not meant to be a catch-all for every activity that happens on-program.

 TTN has adopted a strict ‘no tolerance’ policy for cyber bullying and/or using cell phones to cause distress among fellow students or local staff.